 What Is Win-Win Negotiation?

-Ever heard someone say that they 'gave away the farm'?
+Ever heard someone say that they "gave away the farm?"
 Despite our best intentions, we sometimes negotiate too much value away to arrive at an agreement.
-Even when we go into our talks with high motivations and a grandiose exuberant spirit of cooperation, we have to be wary and dip our toes cautiously into the waters to make sure we aren't about to be devoured by a grinning and hungry shark.
+Even when we enter our talks with high motivations and with a cheery spirit of cooperation, we have to be wary.
+It's wise to dip our toes cautiously into the waters to make sure we aren't about to be devoured by a grinning, hungry shark.
 Today, many of us hear that win-win negotiations are all the rage.
-Academia has in more recent
+Academia has in more recent times

 How to Build Client Business Relationships